 For any internal investigation which could result in discipline of an economic nature, the employee concerned shall be notified not less than twenty-four (24) hours prior to an investigatory interview of the employee except when, in the opinion of the City, a delay will jeopardize the success of the investigation or when criminal conduct is at issue.
 An employee may voluntarily waive the above twenty-four-hour (24-hour) notice.
-The notice shall include the specific reasons for the interview, a statement of whether the employee is a witness or a suspect, and any other information necessary to reasonably inform him/her of the nature of the investigation.
-Upon request, the employee shall be afforded an opportunity and facilities, subject only to scheduling limitation, to contact and consult privately with an attorney and/or a representative of the Association.
+The notice shall include the specific reasons for the interview, a statement of whether the employee is a witness or a suspect, and any other information necessary to reasonably inform <a href="https://discrete.org/hittle-the-notice.org/hittle-the-no